PHA-10014 - MPharm Programme Stage 1

 Professional skills development

-The Professional Development assessment will include CPD activities, competency assessments (including laboratory skills, pharmacy practice skills, calculations, communication skills and placement portfolio of competence), case studies in ethics, and evidence of professionalism measured by Professional Activity Credits.
+The Professional Development assessment will include CPD activities, competency assessments (including laboratory skills, pharmacy practice skills, calculations, communication skills, and placement portfolio of competence) and evidence of professionalism measured by Professional Activity Credits.

 End of year synoptic assessment

-This assessment will comprise both group work and individual assessment.
-It will potentially cover all topics studied during the year, but will focus in particular on demonstrating understanding of the integration of those topics.
+Students will work in groups to prepare a poster on an assigned drug molecule.
+Students will then be assessed by an individual oral examination (viva).
+The viva will potentially cover all topics studied during the year, but will focus on students demonstrating an understanding of the integration of those topics.